Article Quick Links

 Unlike the performance-review and 360-cycles, people don't need to get added to objective cycles by HR.
 Either you have objectives in the current objective cycle (by creating them yourself, or via your manager) or you don't.
 New people can create objectives as long as the review cycle is "open to edit".
 If the objectives in a cycle cannot be edited anymore, you could either enter their objectives as the HR manager, or extend the deadlines and tell the new employee to get it done on a day, and then set the dates back to what they were before, making the objectives cycle non-editable again.

 It's a slippery slope to start connecting objectives to each other, allowing multiple people work on the same objective, or creating tasks that result out of objectives.
-It sure sounds awesome on paper, but it opens up a huge can of worms, both for us as the developers but also for the end user.
-It just gets complex, and it's not our main objective at Small Improvements.
+It sure sounds awesome on paper, but it opens up a huge can of worms, both for us as a tool but also for the end user.

-- I want to get rid off the sample data, and start fresh.
+- I want to get rid of the sample data, and start fresh.
 How?

 - I want to erase all my data (e.g. to start from scratch, or to delete the entire account)

 Removing the sample data (as explained above) does not remove your own data.
 But there's a somewhat hidden option in the company settings screen, at the end of the advanced settings, that lets you erase almost all data in the system.
 You will need to ask us for a deletion code, since deleting all your company data is such a drastic operation and we want to avoid any accidents!
 Once you have the code, you're cleared to erase your company content.